martvanrijthoven/pyamlo/docs/best-practices.md

 - Use `${...}` for referencing both config values and object attributes.

 ## Testing Configs
-- Use yamlo in your test suite to validate all config files load and resolve as expected.
+- Use PYAMLO in your test suite to validate all config files load and resolve as expected.
 - Example pytest:
   ```python
   import pytest